-- (a) in relation to clause 7A, the set of defined requirements that a Site must meet to be included in the Population; or - (b) in relation to the Deemed Energy Savings Method, the eligibility requirements specified in an Activity Definition in the Schedules to this Rule. - "ELV" means extra low voltage, not exceeding 50 volts alternating current (AC) or 120 volts ripple free direct current (DC), as defined in AS/NZS 3000 Electrical installations (known as the Australian/New Zealand Wiring Rules). - "End-Use Service" is the primary service provided by End-User Equipment, such services being as detailed in Table A17 of Schedule A. - "End-User Equipment" means electricity or Gas consuming equipment or both, processes, or systems, including the equipment directly consuming electricity or Gas, or both, and other equipment or products that cause, control or influence the consumption of electricity or Gas, or both, and includes (in the context of clause 8.8) a NABERS Building. - "Energy Saver" means the person who has the right to create Energy Savings Certificates for particular Energy Savings arising from an Implementation of a Recognised Energy Saving Activity at a Site, as defined in the relevant calculation method of this Rule. - "Energy Savings" means the Electricity Savings or Gas Savings or both. - "Energy Savings Certificate" has the same meaning as it has in the Act. - "Energy Star Rating" means an Energy Star Rating as defined in the relevant AS/NZS. - "Equipment Requirements" means the equipment requirements as specified in a Schedule in this Rule or as Published from time to time by the Scheme Administrator in accordance with clauses 7A.21A, 8.4B and 9.2A. - "ESS Jurisdiction" means the state of New South Wales, or a jurisdiction in which an Approved Corresponding Scheme is in operation in accordance with section 127 of the Act.
+- (a) in relation to clause 7A, the set of defined requirements that a Site must meet to be included in the Population; or - (b) in relation to the Deemed Energy Savings Method, the eligibility requirements specified in an Activity Definition in the Schedules to this Rule. - "ELV" means extra low voltage, not exceeding 50 volts alternating current (AC) or 120 volts ripple free direct current (DC), as defined in AS/NZS 3000 Electrical installations (known as the Australian/New Zealand Wiring Rules).

+- "End-Use Service" is the primary service provided by End-User Equipment, such services being as detailed in Table A17 of Schedule A. - "End-User Equipment" means electricity or Gas consuming equipment or both, processes, or systems, including the equipment directly consuming electricity or Gas, or both, and other equipment or products that cause, control or influence the consumption of electricity or Gas, or both, and includes (in the context of clause 8.8) a NABERS Building. - -"Energy Saver" means the person who has the right to create Energy Savings Certificates for particular Energy Savings arising from an Implementation of a Recognised Energy Saving Activity at a Site, as defined in the relevant calculation method of this Rule. - "Energy Savings" means the Electricity Savings or Gas Savings or both. - "Energy Savings Certificate" has the same meaning as it has in the Act. - "Energy Star Rating" means an Energy Star Rating as defined in the relevant AS/NZS. - "Equipment Requirements" means the equipment requirements as specified in a Schedule in this Rule or as Published from time to time by the Scheme Administrator in accordance with clauses 7A.21A, 8.4B and 9.2A. - "ESS Jurisdiction" means the state of New South Wales, or a jurisdiction in which an Approved Corresponding Scheme is in operation in accordance with section 127clause 30 of Schedule 4A of the Act. - "Estimate of the Mean" means, for the purposes of clause 7A, a method to establish an energy model as described in clause 7A.2 (a)(i). - "Exempt Energy Program" means a NSW Government energy initiative which has been notified to the Scheme Administrator, and approved by the Minister for the Environment, as an Exempt Energy Program for the purposes of this Rule. - "Exempt Seller" has the same meaning as it has in the National Energy Retail Law (NSW). - ""Fan-Forced Roof Space Ventilators" are products capable of controlled roof cavity ventilation via a powered fan, controller and temperature humidity sensors, or both. - "Gas" means any fuel listed in National Greenhouse and Energy Reporting (Measurement)

-- "Estimate of the Mean" means, for the purposes of clause 7A, a method to establish an energy model as described in clause 7A.2 (a)(i). - "Exempt Energy Program" means a NSW Government energy initiative which has been notified to the Scheme Administrator, and approved by the Minister for the Environment, as an Exempt Energy Program for the purposes of this Rule. - "Exempt Seller" has the same meaning as it has in the National Energy Retail Law (NSW). - "Fan-Forced Roof Space Ventilators" are products capable of controlled roof cavity ventilation via a powered fan, controller and temperature humidity sensors, or both. - "Gas Retailer" has the same meaning as "retailer" in the National Energy Retail Law (NSW). - "Gas Savings" means the reduction of the amount of Gas combusted for stationary energy (in MWh) arising from the Implementation as calculated by the approved calculation method in clauses 7, 7A, 8 or 9.
-Gas Savings may be negative for fuel switching activities. - "Gas" means any fuel listed in National Greenhouse and Energy Reporting (Measurement)
+Determination 2008 (Cth) Schedule 1 Part 2-Fuel combustion-gaseous fuels or liquefied petroleum gas. - "Gas Retailer" has the same meaning as "retailer" in the National Energy Retail Law (NSW). - "Gas Savings" means the reduction of the amount of Gas combusted for stationary energy (in MWh) arising from the Implementation as calculated by the approved calculation method in clauses 7, 7A, 8 or 9.
+Gas Savings may be negative for fuel switching activities, or where calculated using Method 4. - "Gas" means any fuel listed in National Greenhouse and Energy Reporting (Measurement)